 § 5-308.
 Approval standards.

-(a) Required finding of unnecessary hardship or practical difficulty.
+(a) Required finding of practical difficulty.

 (b) Other required findings.